CodeChron/fullstack-js-with-meteor-react-docs/feature_overview_private_notes.md

 #  Make Notes Private

-- add user accounts - wrap blaze version?
+- add accounts-ui
+- use same ui as for the logd app, except possibly a simpler version of the options menu

 - add a owner id to notes
 - update list to only display matches for owner id
 - add a login page